 Subject for the speech: select three (3) or more journal articles from business journals or publications or business education journals on a topic concerning group work and/or interpersonal communication within groups.
-One article must come from the Communication Matters 2e book.
 Subjects are suggested during the course and selected from a generated list.
-After the two journal articles, additional Internet information can be included with the research.
+After the three journal articles, additional Internet information can be included with the research.
 Present the key ideas from these articles in an informative speech to the class.
 The purpose of the presentation is to inform this audience about the variables involved in the processes of effective group work and communication.